daliborkoenig/nested-navigator/updated-readme.md

 - `value`: The value to search for.

 Returns: A new NestedNavigator instance with the found array element.
-Throws an error if the current value is not an array.

 ### filter(key, value)